WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	>**Note:** Do not close the remote session as you will need it in the next exercise.

 <a name="Exercise2" /></a>
-### Exercise 2: Deploy a new domain controller in Windows Server 2012 ###
+### Exercise 2: Deploying a new domain controller in Windows Server 2012 ###
 You have just created a base virtual machine called DC01, attached the necessary data disk, and provisioned the disk.
 Now you are going to install and configure active directory and then verify the install was successful.

 Exercise 2 contains 3 tasks:

-1. Install the Active Directory Domain Services Role
+1. Installing the Active Directory Domain Services Role
-1. Configure the Active Directory Domain Services Role
+1. Configuring the Active Directory Domain Services Role
-1. Verify the Domain Controller Installed Successfully
+1. Verifying the Domain Controller Installed Successfully

 <a name="Ex2Task1" /></a>
-#### Task 1 - Install the Active Directory Domain Services Role ####
+#### Task 1 - Installing the Active Directory Domain Services Role ####

 1. In the PowerShell remote session from the previous exercise, type the following command to install the Active Directory role and features: